ab0oo/javAPRSlib/README.md

 ## Usage instructions

-### When using `ant`

-Just run `ant` from the project directory.
-The compiled library is located as `bin/javAPRSlib.jar`.

-### When using `Eclipse`

-It's highly recommended that you use the m2e Maven plugin for eclipse.
-Importing this library as a maven project will create the appropriate build structure.
-The compiled library is available at target/javAPRSlib-0.0.1-SNAPSHOT.jar (obviously, the version number is subject to change).

 ### When using `Maven`

 Executing 'mvn compile' will build the library, executing 'mvn package' will create a JAR package.